-Well we were actually trying to do a little, you know, role playing to help him with his problem.
+Well, we were...we were actually trying to do a little, you know, role playing to help him with his problem.
 Now we laugh at the ridiculous silliness of that kind of a situation.
 We chuckle at a guy with that kind of an inordinate fear.
-But may I submit to you that that young man's concern about missing the Rapture was not unlike what the Thessalonians were experiencing as Paul wrote them 2 Thessalonians.
-So open your Bible to 2 Thessalonians chapter 1 and 2 where we have been examining God's Word, now finding our way in to chapter 2.
+But may I submit to you that that young man's concern about missing the rapture was not unlike what the Thessalonians were experiencing as Paul wrote them 2 Thessalonians.
+So open your Bible to 2 Thessalonians chapter 1 and 2 where we have been examining God's Word, now finding our way into chapter 2.
 And remind yourself that Paul has been talking in these two chapters about the coming of Christ.
-This was a big issue with the Thessalonians and, in fact, the major issue facing them right now was the fear that they had missed the Rapture.
-Or, that a Rapture wasn't going to happen because they had come to believe that they were in the day of the Lord.
-They were in the day of the Lord.
+This was a big issue with the Thessalonians and, in fact, the major issue facing them right now was the fear that they had missed the rapture.
+Or, that a rapture wasn't going to happen because they had come to believe that they were in the Day of the Lord.
+They were in the Day of the Lord.

 Now remember what I told you about that last time.
 Somebody had come along and said, "Look, you're in the day of the Lord."
 No doubt they said, "Wait a minute, we're supposed to be raptured before the final judgment hits."

-"No, I got new word for you.
+"No, I’ve got new word for you.
 A Spirit or a revelation came and now it is being preached and here it is written, and it is from Paul and Silas and Timothy."
 That's what it means when it says "as if from us."
-Paul got a revelation and he's now preaching and he's even written this to you that this is the day of the Lord and you're in it and there isn't going to be any Rapture to take you out.
+Paul got a revelation and he's now preaching and he's even written this to you that this is the Day of the Lord and you're in it and there isn't going to be any rapture to take you out.
 Their worst fears were reality.
 You see, they had been told in the first letter, chapter 1 verse 10, that they were not destined for wrath.
 Chapter 5 verse 9, they were not destined for wrath.
-In fact, chapter 1 verse 10, they were waiting for the Son, they were waiting for the Rapture.
+In fact, chapter 1 verse 10, they were waiting for the Son, they were waiting for the rapture.
 They were waiting, as it says in verse 1 here, for our gathering together to Him.
 But now they had been confused.
-So Paul says in verses 1 and 2, "I have to request you, brethren, with regard to the coming of our Lord Jesus Christ, particularly our gathering together to Him," that is the Rapture, "that you not be so anxious, that you not be so knocked off your pins, that you not be so disconnected from your moorings so wildly tossed around like a ship in the sea and disturbed because somebody has told you you are in the day of the Lord and tried to affirm that with some kind of apostolic authority, as if it's come from us.
+So Paul says in verses 1 and 2, "I have to request you, brethren, with regard to the coming of our Lord Jesus Christ, particularly our gathering together to Him," that is the rapture, "that you not be so anxious,” that you not be so knocked off your pins, that you not be so disconnected from your moorings, so wildly tossed around like a ship in the sea and disturbed because somebody has told you you are in the Day of the Lord and tried to affirm that with some kind of apostolic authority, as if it's come from us.

-Now there is one thing obvious in this text and that is that the people expected to be gathered together to Christ in the Rapture before the day of the Lord.
-That's why when they thought they were in the day of the Lord they were so shaken and they were so disturbed because they weren't suppose to be there.
-They weren't suppose to be in the day of the Lord at all.
+Now there is one thing obvious in this text and that is that the people expected to be gathered together to Christ in the rapture before the Day of the Lord.
+That's why when they thought they were in the Day of the Lord they were so shaken and they were so disturbed because they weren't suppose to be there.
+They weren't supposed to be in the Day of the Lord at all.
 And that's why they were so shook.
 What had gone wrong?
 What is happening here?

 And starting in verse 3 he lays that out all the way down through verse 17.
 And the whole point of verses 3 to 17 is to waylay their fears, is to remove their anxiety, is to take away their shakenness, is to get back their composure, is to eliminate their being disturbed, to get them back calm, collected, cool, comfortable and hopeful.